autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/components/list/vehicle-status-gear-status.md

 ## Errors

+Unknown status: If the vehicle interface cannot get the status due to connection loss, etc., the status is stopped and a diagnostic error is reported.

-If the status cannot be received or an unknown status is received, stop publishing the topic and report the error as diagnostics.
+Invalid status: If the vehicle interface receives an undefined status, stop publishing status and report as diagnostics.

+Hardware Fault: If the vehicle platform reports a sensor fault, a diagnostic error is reported.

 ## Support